ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/Components.rst

 Air Quality Modeling (AQM) Utilities
 =======================================

 AQM Utilities (AQM-utils) include the utility executables and python scripts to run SRW-AQM (Online-:term:`CMAQ`).
+The SRW App integrates air quality modeling capabilities that dynamically couple atmospheric chemistry with the weather forecast model, enabling prediction of pollutant concentrations including ozone (O3) and particulate matter (PM2.5).
+For detailed information on configuring and running air quality simulations, see :numref:`Chapter %s <AQM>`.

+Recent enhancements to the AQM capabilities include:

+* **MELODIES MONET Integration**: The :term:`MELODIES MONET` framework has been integrated for comprehensive model evaluation and analysis of atmospheric composition predictions, particularly for AQM applications.
+* **AEROMMA Use Case**: Support for the :term:`AEROMMA` field campaign use case, providing specialized configurations for aerosol and cloud interaction studies.
+* **Bias Correction**: Automated bias correction capabilities for O3 and PM2.5 forecasts to improve operational air quality predictions.

+Configuration templates for AQM applications are available in ``config.aqm.yaml``, and users can leverage the integrated verification capabilities to evaluate air quality forecast performance.

 For more information on AQM-utils, visit the GitHub repository at https://github.com/NOAA-EMC/AQM-utils.

 .. _nexus: